Energy Unwinding: Myofascial Release & Craniosacral Therapy

 Myofascial release (MFR) is a gentle and effective form of massage and bodywork that re-balances the structure of the body.
 Myo in Latin means muscle, which current research has shown are condensed forms of multi-fiber fascia.
-Fascia is the connective tissue under our skin that encases the entire body, but it is much more than that.
-Fascia not only encases the entire body but threads through our muscles and nerves like a three-dimensional, fiber-optic web.
+Fascia is the strong but flexible connective tissue found under our skin that encases the entire body.
+But, it is much more than that.
+Fascia not only encases the entire body but encases and threads through structures like muscles and organs like a three-dimensional, fiber-optic web.
+Through this fascial web weave other sensitive structures such as blood vessels and nerves.
 Our myofascial structure has amazing intelligence and memory and allows us to enjoy movement when healthy.

 When in dysfunction, myofascial restrictions can feel like a strait-jacket on specific parts of the body, sometimes the entire body.
 And these restrictions can come in at 2000 pressure per square inch (the weight of 2 horses).
 Our entire structure and the systems (cardiovascular, respiratory to name a few) therefore have to work harder to do simple things – we find ourselves expending more energy to just be upright, and we begin to lose energy and vitality (we spend our time fighting against restriction rather than fascia at its best - a fluid structure that allows amazing opportunities for movement).
 This can lead to overcompensation of other parts of the body which contributes to mis-alignment.
 Continued over-compensation can lead to further creation of restrictions which can lead to dis-eases such as myofascial pain syndrome, chronic fatigue syndrome, fibromyalgia, even to cancer.